 In 2016, the Securities and Exchange Commission (SEC) considered for the first time whether financial disclosure reform should address sustainability matters and other sources of nonfinancial risk.
 The resulting debate over these issues raises fundamental questions about how well the federal disclosure regime addresses emerging risks and about how well private ordering, through shareholder engagement, the work of private standard-setters, and corporate voluntary disclosure, can fill the gaps.

-This Article argues that the SEC nonetheless faces a sustainability imperative, first to address this issue in the near term as part of its ongoing review of the reporting framework for financial disclosure, and second, to promote disclosure of material sustainability information within financial reports in furtherance of its core statutory mandate.
-This conclusion rests on evidence that the current state of sustainability disclosure is inadequate for investment analysis and that these deficiencies are largely problems of comparability and quality, which cannot readily be addressed by private ordering, nor by deference to policymaking at the state level.
-This Article highlights the costs of agency inaction that have been largely ignored in the debate over the future of financial reporting and concludes by weighing potential avenues for disclosure reform and their alternatives.
+This Article argues that the current model of nonfinancial risk disclosure, based largely on private ordering, is ineffective and undermines the SEC’s core mission.
+This conclusion rests on evidence that the current state of sustainability disclosure is inadequate for investment analysis and that these deficiencies are largely problems of comparability and quality that cannot readily be addressed by private ordering.
+This Article also highlights costs of agency inaction to investors and to public companies that have been largely ignored in the debate over the future of financial reporting.
+It concludes by proposing avenues for disclosure reform.

 Keywords: financial reporting, securities, disclosure, sustainability, ESG, voluntary reporting, TCFD, risk, climate risk, administrative law, private governance

 JEL Classification: K22, K23, K32, M14, M48, Q01, Q54

 Harper Ho, Virginia E., Nonfinancial Risk Disclosure & the Costs of Private Ordering (August 15, 2017).
 American Business Law Journal, Vol. 55, No. 2, 2018.
 Available at SSRN: https://ssrn.com/abstract=2923561